TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.tix.rst

 .. method:: tixCommand.tix_filedialog([dlgclass])

-   Returns the file selection dialog that may be shared among different calls from this application.
+   Returns the file selection dialog that may be shared among different calls kutoka this application.
 This method will create a file selection dialog widget when it is called the first time.
 This dialog will be returned by all subsequent calls to :meth:`tix_filedialog`.
-An optional dlgclass parameter can be passed as a string to specified what type of file selection dialog widget is desired.
+An optional dlgkundi parameter can be passed as a string to specified what type of file selection dialog widget is desired.
    Possible options are ``tix``, ``FileSelectDialog`` or ``tixExFileSelectDialog``.